 Electromagnetic Fields Are Everywhere

-EMFs are literally everywhere.
-For example, the earth has a natural magnetic field that causes a compass needle to point north.
+EMFs are everywhere.
+For example, the Earth has a natural magnetic field that causes a compass needle to point north.
 Electric fields and magnetic fields are similar, but there are some differences.

 An electric field is produced when electricity flows through a wire or cable, like an electric tower power line.
 The force that pushes electrons through a wire is called the voltage, and the higher the voltage, the stronger the electric field.